Jewish California: Other supporters of the bill in its final form

 "Dozens of Jewish organizations and advocates, including [...] the Anti-Defamation League and the Bay Area chapter of the Jewish Community Relations Council."

 Other opponents of the bill in its final form

 "Include ACLU California Action, the Association of California School Administrators, California County Superintendents, California School Boards Association, Council of UC Faculty Associations, Jewish Voice for Peace Bay Area chapter and the University of California Student Association, among others."

 Political and apolitical activities

-"The organization's Campus Council meets monthly on Zoom from December to April, culminating in person in May for the annual JPAC Capitol Summit in Sacramento."
 When responding to the CFA's objection, executive director Bocarsly argued that "JPAC was an 'ethno-religious community' rather than an interest group" because it "does not make political contributions or endorse candidates[, and that] the coalition includes organizations that provide social services, help asylum seekers and give legal aid to undocumented immigrants."